JawadAminMSFT/WorkbenchIQ/infra/README.md

 - ✓ Ask for confirmation before proceeding (unless --yes flag is used)
 - ✓ Validate your Azure authentication
 - ✓ Check Bicep template syntax
-- ✓ Create the resource group (automatically based on template variables)
+- ✓ Create the resource group (based on short-name parameter)
 - ✓ Deploy all infrastructure (10-15 minutes)
-- ✓ Configure Content Understanding defaults
+- ✓ Assign necessary RBAC roles for Content Understanding
 - ✓ Validate the deployment
-- ✓ Display deployment summary with endpoints and configuration
+- ✓ Display deployment summary with next steps

-**Note**: The resource group name (`rg-wbiq-dev`) is defined in the Bicep template variables.
-To customize it, edit the `baseName` and `environmentName` variables in [main.bicep](main.bicep).
+**Note**: Resource naming uses the pattern `rg-{shortName}-dev`.
+The default short name is `wbiq` but can be customized with the `--short-name` parameter (2-5 characters).

 #### 3. Review Outputs